 Best Times of Year to Consider Repotting a Peace Lily

 Since peace lilies are growing indoors throughout the year, you can repot them at any time.
-However, the best time of year to repot peace lilies is the late winter or early spring.
+However, the best time of year to repot peace lilies is the late winter or early spring (also a good time for propagating peace lilies).
 Plants are actively growing during this period, so they will quickly settle into their new pots.

 The Best Soil Mix When Repotting Peace Lilies